OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

    This folder contains two files as reference for sso implementation:
    2.1 MainDialog.cs: This creates a ComponentDialog that used for SSO.
    2.2 TeamsSsoBot.cs: This create a TeamsActivityHandler with `MainDialog` as a command that can be triggered.

-4. Move the two files under 'Auth/bot/Resources' to 'Resources' This folder contains two CardTemplate that will be used in TeamsSsoBot.
+   Note: Remember to replace '{Your_NameSpace}' with your project namespace.

-5. Update 'Program.cs'
+4. Update 'Program.cs'
     5.1 Find code: 'builder.Services.AddSingleton<BotFrameworkAuthentication, ConfigurationBotFrameworkAuthentication>();'
         and add the following code below:
         '''